Are Dental Implants or Dentures the Best Option For Elderly People?

 Pros and Cons Of The Lower Denture

 The dentures must be removed nightly and thoroughly cleaned.
-The dentures must be removed, rinsed with water (should be hot or warm water which can cause warping), brushed clean with an appropriate denture cleaner, rinsed again with cool water, and then stored in cool water.
+Cleaning dentures includes rinsing with water (should be hot or warm water which can cause warping), brushing clean with an appropriate denture cleaner, rinsing again with cool water, and then storing in cool water.

 Dentures require maintenance and follow-up appointments with a dental care provider.